Secure Your Wi-Fi Network

 Gryphon earns revenue through sales of its router system and optional advanced protection service.

-Its cloud-managed protection service is offered at $79 per year, or $149 for a three-year plan.
+The cloud-managed protection service is offered at seventy-nine dollars per year or $149 for a three-year plan.

-John has more than 23 years of experience with wireless and “Internet of Things” technologies.
-He holds 25 patents for his work, and was a key inventor of MiFi mobile hotspot technology — selected by Time Magazine as one of the top gadgets of the century.
+John has more than twenty-three years of experience with wireless and “Internet of Things” technologies.
+He holds twenty-five patents for his work, and was a key inventor of MiFi mobile hotspot technology — selected by Time Magazine as one of the top gadgets of the century.

 Prior to starting Gryphon, he was Vice President of Global Software with Novatel Wireless, a telecommunications company.
 He spent 16 years with Novatel, where he grew a team of engineers from three to 120.

 Before that, he spent four years at Motorola, a telecommunications company.
 He served as a manager and worked on software development for several of the company’s wireless technologies.

 John holds a Bachelor’s degree in Electrical Engineering and a Master’s degree from the University of Illinois.